 - Contra Costa Workforce Development Board, a bureau of Employment & Human Services, is providing free access to online career training via Metrix E-Learning System.
 Visit www.wdbccc.com.

 - During the COVID-19 pandemic, tensions in relationships may increase.
 Supportive services agencies are still open and can assist you.
-Find information and help with interpersonal violence: English flyer (PDF) or Spanish flyer (PDF).
+Find information and help with Interpersonal Violence (PDF) and in Spanish Violencia Interpersonal (PDF).

 - See Contra Costa COVID-19 Resources for Undocumented Immigrants available in seven languages.